Skip to content

 Notes

-• A field's language is set the first time it is indexed.
-Attempting to index the same field with a different language will result in a 400 error.
+• A field's language and stemming method are set the first time it is indexed.
+Attempting to index the same field with a different language or stemming method will result in a 400 error.

 • If no language is specified for a new field, that field will use automatic language detection.